malyga/Tools-for-crypto-Trading-Research/README.md

+# Tools to Download Data from Exchanges & Platforms

-# Download and Process Trading Data from Binance
+## Download and Process Trading Data from Binance

-## Information about the scripts:
+### Information about the scripts:

 * The `download_binance_data.py` script is a working version that allows to download the trading data (OHLC, Volume, Trades, etc.) from `Binance` via `Binance API`.
 The script downloads the data per a symbol and stores it within a directory as a .csv file.